Omarov3000/ali/public/articles/lean_language_learning/text.md

 Pictures are crucial due to the picture superiority effect, which was discovered in 1971 by the psychologist Allan Paivio.
 He investigated this effect, demonstrating that pictures and words together are often recalled substantially better than words alone.

-The app features a game for learning the top 20,000 most frequent words, with progress tracking and recommendations.
-Teachers can add word cards to their lessons, and for students below B1 level, teachers can create customized learning tracks.
+The app features a game for learning the top 20,000 most frequent words, with progress tracking and recommendations for independent learners.
+However, for beginners, teachers can add word cards to their lessons or create customized learning tracks to make the learning process easier.

 <img src="20k.webp" alt="20k game component" width="60%" />